Car in Denmark

 You can read more about what you need to do at the website of the Danish Motor Vehicle Agency.

-Customs and VAT on your vehicle when you move to Denmark
+Customs duty and VAT on your vehicle when you move to Denmark

 From an EU country

-If you move to Denmark from another EU country, you do not have to pay customs duty on your vehicle.
-However, if the vehicle is new, you must pay 25% VAT.
+If you move to Denmark from another EU country, you do not usually have to pay customs duty on your vehicle.
+If you have any questions, you can contact the Danish Customs Agency.

 From a non-EU country

-When you import a vehicle from a country outside the EU (such as Iceland or Norway), you generally have to pay customs duty and VAT.
-The duty is 10% and the VAT is 25% of the invoiced price, the freight of the vehicle outside the EU, and costs.
-In some cases, for example if a vehicle is classed as household effects, the vehicle may be imported free of duty and VAT, or at a rate of duty or VAT lower than 10%.
+When you import a vehicle to Denmark from a country outside the EU, e.g. from the Faroe Islands, Greenland, Iceland or Norway, you generally have to pay customs duty and VAT.
+The duty is 10% and the VAT is 25% of the invoiced price, the freight of the vehicle outside the EU, plus costs.
+In some cases, for example if a vehicle is classed as household effects, the vehicle may be imported free of duty and VAT, or at a lower rate of duty or VAT.

 Reimbursement of part of the registration tax when you move from Denmark